achusang/RC_capacity/readme.txt

 RC_Capacity Executable

-Please place the Parameter_and_Results.xlsx in the ROOT DIRECTORY of the D: drive (NOT C, NOT E, NOT F, BUT D).
+Please place the 'Parameter_and_Results.xlsx' file in the ROOT DIRECTORY of the D: drive (NOT C, NOT E, NOT F, BUT D).
 Then double-click to run 'RC_Capacity.exe'.

-If you do not have installed MATLAB:
+If you do not have MATLAB installed:
-1. Prerequisites for Deployment
+Prerequisites for Deployment

 Verify that version 9.11 (R2021b) of the MATLAB Runtime is installed.
 If not, you can run the MATLAB Runtime installer.